MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 *You can enter only one restriction for each restriction type.
-For example, if you enter a restriction specifying that only customer IDs 100 through 300 should be printed, you can’t enter another restriction for customer IDs 500 through 800.
+For example, if you enter a restriction specifying that only customer IDs 100 through 300 should be printed, you can't enter another restriction for customer IDs 500 through 800.
 To print multiple ranges of customer records, you must print each range separately.*

-If you’re printing statements for national account customers, the parent customer ID must be in the range selected for either consolidated or individual national account statements to print.
+If you're printing statements for national account customers, the parent customer ID must be in the range selected for either consolidated or individual national account statements to print.